KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-oracles.md

 ## Introduction

-The `oracles` module is useful for making offchain data available on-chain in a way that enables the data providers to collect revenue per data point uploaded.
+The Oracles CryptoConditions (CC) module allows a user to make off-chain data available on-chain.
+This enables developers to create and use software that responds to off-chain information and events.

+Those who publish data to an oracle are called publishers.
+There is a fee-based model to serve as an incentive for publishers.

 ### Oracles CC Module Flow

-- Anyone can create an Oracle using `oraclescreate` which takes a name, description, expected format of the data as arguments.
+- Create an Oracle using [oraclescreate](../cryptoconditions/cc-oracles.html#oraclescreate)
+- Register as a data publisher for the oracle using the [oraclesregister](../cryptoconditions/cc-oracles.html#oraclesregister) method; at this stage, the publisher indicates the fee for their data updates
-- Anyone can register as a publisher of data for an Oracle using `oraclesregister` which takes the transaction-id of an Oracle already created and `datafee` (fee required for each upload of data ) as arguments.
+  - Anyone can register as a publisher for any oracle; users subscribe only to the publishers they desire
-- `oracleslist` , `oraclesinfo` , `oraclessamples` can be used in that specific order to find the available Oracles, their publishers and data samples from any specific publisher.
+- The [oracleslist](../cryptoconditions/cc-oracles.html#oraclelist), [oraclesinfo](../cryptoconditions/cc-oracles.html#oraclesinfo), and [oraclessamples](../cryptoconditions/cc-oracles.html#oraclessamples) methods allow the user to find oracles and publishers, find more information about a specific oracle and publisher, and discover samples of an existing publisher, respectively
-- Anyone can subscribe to a particular publisher for an Oracle through `oraclessubscribe`
+- Anyone can subscribe to any specific publisher of any oracle using the [ oraclessubscribe](../cryptoconditions/cc-oracles.html#oraclessubscribe) method
-- A publisher can publish data using `oraclesdata` and collect the `datafee`
+- A publisher can publish data using [oraclesdata](../cryptoconditions/cc-oracles.html#oraclesdata), and thereby collect their fee from their subscribers

 ## oraclesaddress